 P.S.
 You are right in thinking my crushed peppermint whipped cream looks a bit, well, sorry.
-I had “helpers” in the kitchen this day and my 4-year old refused to whip the cream another second because he just could.not.wait for a mug of hot chocolate.
+I had “helpers” in the kitchen this day and my then- 4-year old refused to whip the cream another second because he just could.not.wait for a mug of hot chocolate.
 So the whipped cream turned out a bit soupy and we didn’t care a bit as we slurped up the warm pepperminty chocolate goodness.

-- 2/3 cup cold heavy whipping cream
+- ⅔ cup cold heavy whipping cream

 - 6-8 hard red-and-white-striped peppermint candies, crushed

 - 8 ounces (227 g) white bar chocolate, chopped (see note)

 - Additional coarsely crushed peppermint candies for sprinkling, if desired

 - In a medium bowl, beat the cream and crushed peppermints until stiff peaks form.
 Cover and refrigerate until ready to use.

 - In a large saucepan, heat the milk over medium heat.
 Add the white chocolate to the hot milk and whisk until melted and smooth.
 Mix in the peppermint extract.
 Heat until very warm.
 Ladle the hot chocolate into mugs and top with spoonfuls of whipped cream.
 Sprinkle with additional coarsely crushed candies and serve warm.